-1. It Will Improve Your Communication:
+1. It Will Improve Your Communication

-2. It Will Increase Opportunities for Automation:
+2. It Will Increase Opportunities for Automation

 Implementing automation tools limits the time your employees are spending on tedious office tasks.
 Simple automations such as the immediate trigger of an email request or automatically transferring monthly data into a spreadsheet can improve employee productivity and give them more time to focus on the tasks that matter.
-A popular tool to set up these simple logic automations is Microsoft Office 365 SharePoint.
+A popular tool to set up these simple logic automations is Microsoft 365 SharePoint.

-3. Your Employees Will Have the Ability to Work Remote:
+3. Your Employees Can Work Remotely

-4. Encourage Stronger Employee Collaboration:
+4. Encourage Stronger Employee Collaboration

-Increased collaboration across employees tends to lead to a higher level of efficiency.
+Increased employee collaboration tends to lead to a higher level of efficiency.
 A Stanford study found that employees who act collaboratively on a work-related task stuck to the task 64% longer than those working individually.
 They also reported higher levels of engagement, lower fatigue levels and an overall higher success rate.

-5. It Will Improve Your File Sharing and Storage:
+5. It Will Improve Your File Sharing and Storage